 1) Everyday assistance and productivity

-• AI-synthesised topic description: AI is treated as a practical assistant that supports routine tasks and knowledge work, improving convenience and efficiency while humans retain final responsibility and judgment.
+• AI-generated topic description: AI is treated as a practical assistant that supports routine tasks and knowledge work, improving convenience and efficiency while humans retain final responsibility and judgment.

-• Analysis: More than half of respondents (53%) mentioned productivity in their interviews, the most frequent of any topic surfaced.
-With only two of the 14 topics generating engagement scores higher than 6.0, the fact that this topic was positive (6.3 engagement) and the most mentioned suggests it’s the primary benefit that Brits who use AI view as a worthwhile tradeoff for what they otherwise seem to see as downsides.
+• Human analysis: More than half of respondents (53%) mentioned productivity in their interviews, the most frequent of any topic surfaced.
+With only two of the 14 topics generating engagement scores higher than 6.0, the fact that this topic was positive (6.3 engagement) and the most mentioned suggests it’s the primary benefit that people in the UK who use AI view as a worthwhile tradeoff for what they otherwise seem to see as downsides.

 2) Information reliability and bias

-• AI-synthesised topic description: Can AI generated information be trusted, focusing on factual accuracy, consistency, misinformation, deepfakes, hidden biases and the need for transparency and critical evaluation by users.
+• AI-generated topic description: Can AI generated information be trusted, focusing on factual accuracy, consistency, misinformation, deepfakes, hidden biases and the need for transparency and critical evaluation by users.

 • “AI is not always accurate, and regardless of how sophisticated it may seem, they are not human and do not appreciate nuances.
 We need to be cautious about our reliance on AI,” said a North West woman aged 55+.